mech/Learning-Notes/FrontEnd/CSS/DesignSystem.md

 # Design System (Thinking)

+> In order to better scope projects, it's essential to look at what the interface is comprised of rather than looking at the quantity/type of pages.
+This is what software developers have been doing for years now, but the concept of "Web pages" has distracted us from breaking things down into features and components - [Scope Component, not Pages](http://bradfrost.com/blog/post/scope-components-not-pages/)

 We are not designing static graphics.
 We are designing interactive systems.
 We are designing for intents and behaviours.

+* The fundamental mistake of assuming a page is a uniform, isolated, quantifiable thing.
+The reality is that the web is a fluid, interactive, interdependent medium.
 * Design System - The whole design language of the system.
 Voice and Tones, Typography, Brand Identity, Copy Writing, Color Palettes, Icons, Grid System, Code, UI Patterns, etc.
 * [Style Guides](http://bradfrost.com/blog/post/style-guides/) - Guidelines to styles.
 Cornerstones of a good design system.
 * Pattern Library - Documented UI library with code examples.